 Trailing, following and checking

-A person with dementia may follow their carer around, check that they are nearby, or keep calling out or asking for people.
+A person with dementia may follow someone around, check that they are nearby, or keep calling out or asking for them.

 - Reducing and managing behaviour that challenges